Men's Hawaiian Shirts - Matched Shirt Pockets - Made in the USA

 Wave Shoppe's Hawaiian men's shirts are made with high quality fabrics from Hawaii and textile warehouses in the USA.
 Our Hawaiian shirts carry the sought after Wave Shoppe label and our mens Hawaiian shirts have perfectly matched pockets.
 Standard sized men's shirts are available in sizes Small, Medium, Large, XL and we will even make you a custom made Hawaiian shirt for a man if you call our office and ask us what we can do for you.

-Wave Shoppe's Hawaiian shirts for men are perfect for Hawaiian shirt Fridays, or just hanging out with friends.
+Hawaiian shirts for a man are perfect for Hawaiian shirt Fridays, or just hanging out with friends.
 We manufacture our own shirts on our own label.
-We also have the capability in Oahu, HI to provide large quantities of Hawaiian shirts in bulk for swim teams, company parties, beach parties, conventioneers, wedding parties and luau's.
+We also have the capability in Oahu, HI to provide large quantities of Hawaiian shirts for groups such as swim teams, company parties, beach parties, conventioneers, wedding parties and of course family luau's.

 We think that every man should have at least one Hawaiian tropical shirt, but we recommend that you purchase 2 or more shirts for those special occasions.

 At Wave Shoppe you can buy a top quality men's Hawaiian shirt with perfectly matched shirt pockets (the pockets are matched to the pattern in the fabric) for the lowest prices, Wave Shoppe's Hawaiian shirts are made in the USA.
-Our camp shirts are high quality and much of our Hawaiian clothing is priced lower than companies such as Kohls, Macys, Nordstrom and even JCPenney.
+Our Hawaiian print camp shirts are high quality and the majority of our Hawaiian clothing is priced substantualy lower than companies such as Kohls, Macys, Nordstrom and even JCPenney.